 - Cameron Smith won the Wally Lewis Medal for man of the series a record three times (2007, 2011, 2013).

-- Wally Lewis holds the record for most Man of the Match awards, with eight.
-He is followed by Cameron Smith, who has been named MOTM six times.
+- Wally Lewis holds the record for most Man of the Match awards with eight.
+He is followed by Cameron Smith, who was named MOTM six times.

 Popular betting markets on State of Origin

 State of Origin can often be the hardest bet of the year for some punters.
 Do you bet with your heart or your mind?
 The heart could scream one thing, but logic dictates the complete opposite.

 Below are some of the most popular bets available on State of Origin.
 Tap the tabs to find out more.

 - This is a simple bet on who will win the game outright.
 Usually head-to-head odds on the State of Origin are pretty even, but some bookies offer inflated prices in a bid to balance the money on lopsided markets.

 - Origin handicaps, or line bets, do not offer too much of a start either way because matches are traditionally close affairs.
 This doesn’t mean the possibility of a large line bet coming good isn’t off the cards, as shown by Queensland’s 46-point winning margin in Game III, 2015.
 Sportsbet has a feature where you can choose your own line.